aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ### Round 1: Runner at first

 The coach gives steal or hold.
-On a steal, the runner leaves on release and must slide into second.
+On a steal, the runner leaves on release and must stop on second under control.
 The catcher throws, the fielder tags.
+No sliding in this game.

 **Scoring:**

 - Runner safe: 1 point offense
 - Runner out: 1 point defense
 - Runner leaves early, leaves late, or misses the sign: 1 point defense regardless of the result
+- Overruns the base or comes off the bag: 1 point defense
-- Slide without hands up and a figure four: no point even if she is safe
+- Glides in, meaning she slows down early instead of running hard: no point even if she is safe

 ### Round 2: Runner at third